 This module also provides an introduction to Administrative Law, and Human Rights/Civil Liberties in the UK.

-This course covers the major types of trust and the key elements required for their validity and operation as well as relevant aspects of equitable remedies.
+This module covers the major types of trust and the key elements required for their validity and operation as well as relevant aspects of equitable remedies.
 The overarching imposition of Equity will be interwoven with the discussion of the substantive types of trust.
 As well as an in-depth exploration of the workings of each mode of trust, the emergence of each will also be examined before modern uses and policies are considered.
 Key current developments in relation to the law of trusts will also be drawn upon.

-The company law course covers the key areas of company law from incorporation to insolvency including corporate personality and piercing the corporate veil, the company’s constitution, contracts and companies, directors’ duties and minority shareholder protection.
+The company law module covers the key areas of company law from incorporation to insolvency including corporate personality and piercing the corporate veil, the company’s constitution, contracts and companies, directors’ duties and minority shareholder protection.
 These practical, substantive areas of company law are discussed in accordance with relevant theories relating to the corporation and its role in society generally.

 The Competition Law module is designed to give students a good grounding in contemporary competition law and the economics and policy which underlie it.
 The main focus will be on EU and UK competition law, but reference will also be made to US and Australian law where it provides a useful counterpoint.
-The course will examine the way in which antitrust and behavioural economics interact and inform the development of competition law and policy.
+The module will examine the way in which antitrust and behavioural economics interact and inform the development of competition law and policy.
 Substantive areas such as the main EU antitrust provisions, their UK counterparts, and the merger control regimes in the EU and UK will be covered.
 The module will cover the basic provisions but special focus will be given to areas of controversy or recent reform.
 The enforcement of the law will also be given special consideration.

 Is there a criminal justice preoccupation with risk and prediction?
 If so, how helpful has this been to date?